yohanchatelain/fmriprep/docs/installation.rst

         /data /out participant
     ...

-For ``fmriprep-docker`` all the arguments you would typically pass to fmriprep, you can use for ``fmriprep-docker`` (i.e. ignoring slice time corrections).
-Additionally, ``fmriprep-docker`` handles mounting the paths and environmental variables automatically.
+``fmriprep-docker`` accepts all of the typical options for ``fmriprep``, automatically translating directories into Docker mount points.

 We have published a `step-by-step tutorial
 <http://reproducibility.stanford.edu/fmriprep-tutorial-running-the-docker-image/>`_